 At our plastic moulding company the materials we use for injection moulding are normally referred to as “Thermoplastics”.
 Materials are normally made up of long chain molecules that are connected by intermolecular forces – when heat is applied to this molecules the forces that “hold them together” are weakened and allow the material to soften and become almost a liquid – this is then injected into the mould tool to form the component shape and cooled before ejecting off.

-Our Plastic Moulding Company Uses Two Types of Plastics
+Plastic Moulding Company That Uses Two Types of Plastics

 Thermoplastics fall into two distinct categories, both with different structures and properties – Commodity Polymers and Engineering Polymers – the choice of which to use is dependent on the end use of the product / component

 Commodity polymers are generally lower cost, off the shelf polymers where the mechanical properties of the material are not critical to the end use product performance.
 The material will still be of a good quality and will still have many specific attributes and benefits.
 Commodity polymers are generally used in plastic injection moulding for products that are mass produced and are often referred to as “throw-away” single use components, such as drinks bottle or disposable food trays for example.

 Examples of widely used commodity polymers are :